iamarbabkhan/terraform/README.md

 Terraform is an infrastructure as code tool that lets you build, change, and version cloud and on-premises resources safely and efficiently.

 ### Why Terraform
-* Manage any Infrastructure
+* Manage and track any Infrastructure
-* Track your Infrastructure
 * Support multi-cloud Infrastructure deployment
 * Automate changes
 * Standardize configuration